Basic Skills Program - Ages 5-6

 - BALANCE - Executing five front kicks without putting their foot down in between each rep. They must show full execution and retraction while keeping their knee chambered at belt level or higher in order to pass.

-- DISCIPLINE - Demonstrating how to properly sit, take a knee, kneel on both knees, and stand at attention without moving.
+- DISCIPLINE - Demonstrating how to properly sit, take a knee, demonstrate a Front Position, and stand at attention without moving.
 They must hold each position for no less than five seconds.

 - FITNESS - Holding each static leg, arm, abdominal, and core exercise.
 They must not lose technique or else they have to start over.
 They must hold each exercise for no less than ten seconds in order to pass.